AGnias47/march-madness/ReadMe.md

 Alternatively, you can import the contents of `db/march_madness.sql` via `psql -h localhost -p 5432 -U postgres -d march_madness -a -f db/march_madness.sql`.

+### 4. Create an .env file

+Certain environment variables must be set for the app to run.
+For development and running locally, copying `mmsite/.env.sample` to `mmsite/.env` is sufficient.

 ## Usage - User Evaluation

 ### UI